s-gv/orangeforum/README.md

 Orange Forum
 ============

-Orange Forum is an easy to deploy forum that has minimal dependencies and uses very little Javascript.
-It is written is golang and a [compiled binary](https://github.com/s-gv/orangeforum/releases) is available for Linux.
+Orange Forum is an easy to deploy forum that has minimal dependencies and uses very little javascript.
+It is written is golang and a [compiled binary](https://github.com/s-gv/orangeforum/releases) is available for linux.
 Try the latest version hosted [here](https://groups.goodoldweb.com/).

 How to use